SUNY College of Agriculture and Technology at Cobleskill logo

 Key Highlights

-• Operates under the impactful motto: "Real life, real learning," emphasizing practical, hands-on education.
+• Operates under the guiding motto: "Real life, real learning," emphasizing hands-on education.

-• Boasts an outstanding record of 8 national titles in dairy judging at the World Dairy Expo.
+• Boasts an impressive 8 national titles in dairy judging at the Post Secondary Division of the World Dairy Expo.

-• Achieved two 2nd place finishes in the highly competitive Dairy Challenge competition (2017 and 2019).
+• Achieved two 2nd place finishes in the highly competitive Dairy Challenge (2019 and 2017).

 Timeline